kgorking/ecs/README.md

 # Getting the Source

-1. Clone this project
+1. Clone this project.
-2. `git submodule update --init --recursive --remote`
+2. Configure- and build it.

-The latter command will fetch the submodules required to build this library.
+All dependencies will be automatically downloaded.

 ## Tested compilers
 The CI build status for msvc, clang, and gcc is currently